-If you receive the guarantee element of Pension Credit on 8 July 2018, you qualify for the Warm Home Discount for 18/19 and should automatically receive a rebate from your energy supplier without needing to make a claim.
-You'll receive a letter by 7 December 2018 confirming your discount and it should be applied to your bill by the end of March 2019.
+If you received the guarantee element of Pension Credit on 7 July 2019, you qualify for the Warm Home Discount for 2019/20 and should automatically receive a rebate from your energy supplier without needing to make a claim.
+You'll receive a letter before the end of the year confirming your discount and it should be applied to your bill by the end of March 2020.

 Your supplier must be part of the Warm Homes discount scheme and your or your partner's name be on the supply bill.